kundansingh06/DataWareHouse/datawarehouse/PrimaryVsForeignKey.md

 It could have been different e.g. departmentId or departmentID t etc.

 * Table on which a column is declared as a primary key is known as parent table in the relationship and foreign key table is known as child table in a relationship.
-For example in Employee and Department relationship, Department is parent table because dept_id is primary key there and Employee is child table because dept_id is a foreign key in this table.
+For example in Customer and ORDER relationship, Customer is parent table because cust_id is primary key there and ORDER is child table because cust_id is a foreign key in this table.

 ```